starvingcats/GoDotFizzle/Design.md

 A "Woodchest" is made from "3 x Woodplank" ( made from Woodblocks ... ) and "1 x Screw" on a "Workbench" using a "Wrench".
 ```

+#### Crafting Recipes

+The crafting tree should be kept flat.
+Do not create deep recipes requiring an intermediate product which requires intermediate products themselfes.

+Other words: **A scored recipe must be craftable in 2 steps maximum**

 ### Scoring and Combos